fulldotdev/starter/src/content/pages/index.md

       - icon: brush
         heading: Theming
         text: Customizable theming using our fulldev-ui Astro integration
-      - icon: file-type-css
-        heading: Customizable
-        text: Want custom styles?
-Add them to the global CSS files

   - component: Content
-    align: start
     heading: What is Fulldev-starter?
     text: Fulldev-starter is an Astro starter template that supercharges content-driven website development.
 It allows you to easily use blocks from fulldev-ui to build pages and content-driven websites.
-    image:  placeholder.webp

-  - component: Content
-    reverse: odd
-    align: end
-    heading: Records to use anywhere
-    text: With our starter you can create files with information and use them anywhere in your project for any component
     image:  placeholder.webp
 ---